Stateless People

 Other Instruments

-For a helpful listing of relevant conventions, resolutions, guidelines, and other authoritative legal instruments, refer to the Annexes in Statelessness: An Analytical Framework for Prevention, Reduction and Protection, Geneva: UNHCR, 2008.
+For a helpful listing of relevant conventions, resolutions, guidelines, and other authoritative legal instruments, refer to the Annexes in Statelessness: An Analytical Framework for Prevention, Reduction and Protection (UNHCR, 2008).
 The references are organized by the specific protection issues associated with statelessness.
-Refworld also provides access to an extensive collection of “legal documents related to statelessness.”
+Refworld also maintains an extensive collection of “legal documents related to statelessness.”

 Case Law